-- -account name Specify the account name.
+-account name Specify the account name.
 The default is the same used by mmLaunch (Ch.
-6): the current user login name, except on Windows 9X, where the dummy account ID "oommf" may be used instead. - -hostport port Use the host server listening on port.
+6): the current user login name, except on Windows 9X, where the dummy account ID "oommf" may be used instead.

+- -hostport port Use the host server listening on port.
 Default is set by the Net\Host port setting in oommf/config/options.tcl, or by the environment variable OOMMF\HOSTPORT (which, if set, overrides the former).
 The standard setting is 15136. - -pid Select processes by system pid rather than OOMMF oid. - -q Quiet; don't print informational messages. - -show Don't kill anything, just print matching targets. - -shownames Don't kill anything, just print nicknames of matching targets, where nicknames are as set by the MIF 2.1 Destination command (Sec.
 17.3.2). - -test Don't kill anything, just test that targets are responding. - -timeout secs Maximum time to wait for response from servers, in seconds.
 Default is five seconds. - oid ...
 List of one or more oids (OOMMF ID's), application names, nicknames, or the keyword "all".
 Glob-style wildcards may also be used.
 This field is required (there are no default kill targets).
 If the -pid option is specified then numbers are interpreted as referring to system process ID's rather than OOMMF ID's.

 The killoommf command affects processes that listen to OOMMF message traffic.
 These are the same applications that are listed in the "Threads" list of mmLaunch (Ch.
 6).
-The command tclsh oommf.tcl killoommf all is essentially equivalent to the "File|Exit All OOMMF" menu option in mmLaunch, except that killoommf does not shut down any mmLaunch processes.
+The command tclsh oommf.tcl killoommf all is equivalent to the "File|Exit All OOMMF" menu option in mmLaunch.

-An OOMMF application that does not respond to killoommf can be killed by using the OOMMF command line program pidinfo (Sec.
-16.19) to determine its PID (process identification) as used by the operating system, and then using the system facilities for terminating processes (e.g., kill on Unix, or the Windows Task Manager on Windows).
+An OOMMF application that does not respond to killoommf can be killed using the operating system pid (process identification) and the operating system facilities for terminating processes (e.g., kill on Unix, or the Windows Task Manager on Windows).
+The mapping from OOMMF oids to pids can be obtained from either the OOMMF command line program pidinfo (Sec.
+16.21) or killoommf with the -show option.

-16.9 Last Oxsii/Boxsi run: lastjob
+16.10 Last Oxsii/Boxsi Run: lastjob

 The lastjob command reads through Oxs (Ch.
 7) log files and identifies the last simulation run.
 From information in the log file, lastjob constructs a command equivalent to that used to launch the last simulation and prints that command to stdout.
 If that simulation is not recorded as complete in the log file, and a restart is requested, then the simulation will be restarted with the -restart 1 command line option.
 If a restart (checkpoint) file exists for the simulation, then the command will restart the simulation at the checkpoint state.
 If a restart file cannot be found, then the job restart will fail.
 (By default, oxsii and boxsi write checkpoint files (Sec.
-7.3.5, page 87) to disk every fifteen minutes.
+7.3.5, page 88) to disk every fifteen minutes.
 If a simulation is aborted, for example by a system crash, then the checkpoint file can be used to restart the simulation.)
+Refer also to the logreview (Sec.
+16.12) command line tool.